Bighorn sheep: Ecology

-The Rocky Mountains and Sierra Nevada bighorn sheep occupy the cooler mountainous regions of Canada and the United States.
+The Rocky Mountain and Sierra Nevada bighorn sheep occupy the cooler mountainous regions of Canada and the United States.
 In contrast, the desert bighorn sheep subspecies are indigenous to the hot desert ecosystems of the Southwestern United States and Mexico.
-Bighorn sheep generally inhabit alpine meadows, grassy mountain slopes, and foothill country near rugged, rocky cliffs and bluffs.
+Bighorn sheep inhabit alpine meadows, grassy mountain slopes, and foothill country near rugged, rocky cliffs and bluffs.
 Since bighorn sheep cannot move through deep snow, they prefer drier slopes, where the annual snowfall is less than about 60 in per year.
-A bighorn's winter range usually lies at lower elevations than its summer range.
+A bighorn's winter range usually has lower elevations than its summer range.

 Bighorn sheep are highly susceptible to certain diseases carried by domestic sheep, such as psoroptic scabies and pneumonia; additional mortality occurs as a result of accidents involving rock falls or falling off cliffs (a hazard of living in steep, rugged terrain).
 Bighorns are well adapted to climbing steep terrain, where they seek cover from predators.
-Predation primarily occurs with lambs, which are hunted by coyotes, bobcats, gray foxes, wolverines, jaguars, ocelots, lynxes, and golden eagles.
+Lambs are the most susceptible to predation, with potential predators including coyotes, bobcats, gray foxes, wolverines, jaguars, ocelots, lynxes, and golden eagles.

 Bighorn sheep of all ages are threatened by black bears, grizzly bears, wolves, and especially mountain lions, which are perhaps best equipped with the agility to prey on them in uneven, rocky habitats.
 Fire suppression techniques may limit visibility through shrublands, and therefore increase cover and predation rates by mountain lions.
 Bighorn sheep are considered good indicators of land health because the species is sensitive to many human-induced environmental problems.
 In addition to their aesthetic value, bighorn sheep are considered desirable game animals by hunters.

 Bighorn sheep graze on grasses and browse shrubs, particularly in fall and winter, and seek minerals at natural salt licks.
 Females tend to forage and walk, possibly to avoid predators and protect lambs, while males tend to eat and then rest and ruminate, which lends to more effective digestion and greater increase in body size.